pantheon-systems/documentation/source/_docs/guides/drupal-8-commerce.md

 ---
 title: Drupal Commerce on Drupal 8
-description: Use Composer to Install Drupal Commerce on Pantheon, using Drupal 8
+description: Use Composer to Install Drupal Commerce with Drupal 8, on Pantheon
 contributors: [alexfornuto, stevector]
 tags: [drupal, siteintegrations, moreguides]
 type: guide
 permalink: docs/guides/:basename/
 ---

-This guide covers installing Drupal 8 Commerce, a Drupal implementation designed specifically for e-commerce.
+This guide covers installing [Drupal Commerce](https://drupalcommerce.org/){.external}, an e-commerce implementation designed specifically for Drupal.
 At the end of this guide you will have a Drupal Commerce site, GitHub repository, and Circle CI configuration for testing.

 ## Before You Begin